-When Americans vote for a President and Vice President, they are actually voting for presidential electors, known collectively as the electoral college.
+When Americans vote for President and Vice President of the United States, they are actually voting for presidential electors, known collectively as the Electoral College.
 It is these electors, chosen by the people, who elect the chief executive.
-The Constitution assigns each state a number of electors equal to the combined total of the state’s Senate and House of Representatives delegations; at present, the number of electors per state ranges from three to 55, for a total of 538.
+The Constitution assigns each state a number of electors equal to the combined total of the state’s Senate and House of Representatives delegations; at present, the number of electors per state ranges from three (District of Columbia) to 55 (California), for a total of 538.
 To be elected President of the United States, a candidate needs a majority of 270 electoral votes.

-Aside from Members of Congress, and persons holding offices of “Trust or Profit” under the Constitution, anyone may serve as an elector.
+Aside from Members of Congress and people holding offices of “Trust or Profit” under the Constitution, anyone may serve as an elector.

-In each presidential election year, a group of candidates for elector is nominated by political parties and other groupings in each state, usually at a state party convention, or by the party state committee.
+In each presidential election year, a group of candidates for elector is nominated by political parties and other groupings in each state, usually at a state party convention or by the party state committee.
 It is these elector-candidates, rather than the presidential and vice presidential nominees, for whom the people vote in the November election, which is held on Tuesday after the first Monday in November.
 In most states, voters cast a single vote for the slate of electors pledged to the party presidential and vice presidential candidates of their choice.
-The slate winning the most popular votes is elected; this is known as the winner-take-all, or general ticket, system.
+The slate winning the most popular votes is elected.
+This is known as the winner take all system, or general ticket system.

-Qualifications for the office are broad: the only persons prohibited from serving as electors are Senators, Representatives, and persons “holding an Office of Trust or Profit under the United States.”
+Qualifications for the office are broad: the only people prohibited from serving as electors are Senators, Representatives and people “holding an Office of Trust or Profit under the United States.”

-All the foregoing structural elements of the electoral college system remain in effect currently.
+All the foregoing structural elements of the Electoral College system remain in effect currently.
 The original method of electing the President and Vice President, however, proved unworkable, and was replaced by the 12th Amendment, ratified in 1804.
 Under the original system, each elector cast two votes for President (for different candidates), and no vote for Vice President.
-The votes were counted; the candidate receiving the most, provided it was a majority of the number of electors, was elected President, and the runner-up became Vice President.
+The votes were counted and the candidate receiving the most votes, provided it was a majority of the number of electors, was elected President, and the runner-up became Vice President.
 The 12th Amendment replaced this system with separate ballots for President and Vice President, with electors casting a single vote for each office.

 The Electoral College Today

-Notwithstanding the founders’ efforts, the electoral college system almost never functioned as they intended, but, as with so many constitutional provisions, the document prescribed only the system’s basic elements, leaving ample room for development.
-As the republic evolved, so did the electoral college system, and, by the late 19 century, the th following range of constitutional, federal and state legal, and political elements of the contemporary system were in place on both a state and federal level:
+Notwithstanding the founders’ efforts, the Electoral College system almost never functioned as they intended, but, as with so many constitutional provisions, the document prescribed only the system’s basic elements, leaving ample room for development.
+As the republic evolved, so did the Electoral College system, and, by the late 19th century, the following range of constitutional, legal and political elements were in place on both a state and federal level:

 Allocation of Electors and Electoral Votes